What Is a Death-in-Service Benefit?

 A death-in-service benefit is a lump-sum payment of the balance in your member contribution account, if any, to your named beneficiary.
 If your named beneficiary is your spouse, your natural or legally adopted minor child or your parent, he or she may elect a lump-sum payment or a monthly benefit.
 The death-in-service benefit is in addition to any life insurance benefits you may have.

-If you name a beneficiary on the Designation of Beneficiary (VRS-2), you may name the same individual for your member contribution account balance and life insurance benefits or a different individual for each benefit.
+If you name a beneficiary, you may name the same individual for your member contribution account balance and life insurance benefits or a different individual for each benefit.
 You also may name more than one primary beneficiary as well as a contingent beneficiary or beneficiaries.
 For more information, see Naming a Beneficiary.

 Note: For members in the Hybrid Retirement Plan, death-in-service benefits apply only to the defined benefit component of the plan.
 Name a beneficiary for the defined contribution component.

 At retirement, you may choose to have a monthly benefit continue to a survivor upon your death.
 For more information, see Benefit Payout Options.